For many people, using willows in a landscape design is difficult to imagine.

 post on this site.

-beautiful wattle fences here
+pictures of beautiful wattle fences here

 and some instructions here.